2022-23 game bird hunting forecast

 Upland game birds

-Eastern Oregon is experiencing a serious drought that has reduced water and cover, and has come with some extreme temperatures.
+Despite the well-timed spring moisture, Eastern Oregon is still experiencing severe drought that has reduced soil moisture, surface water, vegetation, and has come with some extreme temperatures.
 Hunters will find upland birds using the remaining “green groceries” of the high desert, valuable wet meadows and riparian areas with abundant forage plants and insects.
-Southeastern Oregon is experiencing the most serious range conditions and hunters will likely see some reductions in chukar density, though quail appear to be unaffected.
+Central and south-central Oregon are experiencing the most serious drought with improved conditions in Malheur County and throughout the Blue Mountains.
+Southwestern Oregon is also experiencing drought conditions that have made for extreme fire danger in hot and dry forests.
+The rest of western Oregon has experienced abundant precipitation but has not been immune to some high summer temperature.

 Here’s what our surveys found for upland bird species:

-Eastern Oregon’s pheasant numbers are up in the Columbia Basin, including the Heppner, Mid-Columbia and Umatilla districts.
-Pheasant populations continue their long-term decline in the Malheur District, driven by reduced habitat more than environmental factors.
-Western Oregon pheasants remain in certain margins of agricultural land, but are generally difficult to find.
+This does not seem to be the year for pheasants in eastern Oregon, likely due to poor hatching conditions.
+Hunters can still find birds in the Heppner, Umatilla, Mid-Columbia, and Harney districts, but the birds continue their long-term decline in the Malheur District, driven by reduced habitat more than environmental factors.
+Western Oregon pheasants remain in certain margins of agricultural land but are generally hard to find.

-Forest grouse should be entering the increase phase of their population cycle in eastern Oregon, but conditions likely limited production this year.
+Forest grouse populations may be scarce in certain areas this fall due to poor weather during hatching.
+There should be good carryover of adults, but time will tell whether forest grouse hens were able to successfully renest.
 Hunters should find plenty of adult forest grouse in the Cascades and Coast range.
 Best bets for eastside forest grouse hunting are found in the Wallowa and Blue Mountains of northeast Oregon.

 What’s new for regulations